Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 You fixed the repercussions of a poor CTR which in turn helped you get better SEO for the page.
 This is exactly what John meant in the video.

 Speaking of engagement, here’s a post I found useful with amazing strategies to help you with engagement.
-These strategies won’t directly help you with SEO, it will only set you in the right direction.
+These strategies won’t directly help you with SEO, they will only set you in the right direction.

 Now, we’re going to cover a very interesting topic.
 Sales.